 The fourteenth week of Fall 2004 saw one team climb in the standings, while one team slipped.
 Two bowlers set a new personal best series, and four rolled new personal high games.
 Angela Bradford picked up this week's high game (193) and series (541) for the women, while Pat Searcy earned this week's high game (269) and series (701) for the men.
 Read on for all the rest of the details!

-First up, on lanes 19 & 20: Recreation Intoxication alternated splits with Bowlkake.
-Blessed by Pat Searcy with his remarkable 701 series, Recreation celebrated a clean sweep over Bowlkake.
-Conversely, Justin Strelow called the shots for Bowlkake with his above-average 567 despite his team getting swept.
+First up, on lanes 19 & 20: Recreation Intoxication sparred with Bowlkake.
+Reinforced by Pat Searcy with his splendid 701 series, Recreation celebrated a clean sweep over Bowlkake.
+Across the ball return, Justin Strelow dominated Bowlkake with his above-average 567 despite his team getting swept.
 Recreation Intoxication remains in 2nd place, while Bowlkake remains in 6th.

-On lanes 23 & 24: Ashley Razabacks tussled with Paul Hamms.
-Led by Rich DeYoung with his above-average 536 series, the Razabacks celebrated a clean sweep over the Hamms.
-On the other half of the score sheet, Bill Krejci guided the Hamms with his (either injured, sick, or sandbagging) 461 despite his team getting swept.
+On lanes 23 & 24: Ashley Razabacks celebrated their love of large, heavy balls with Paul Hamms.
+Demonstrating the prowess of Rich DeYoung with his above-average 536 series, the Razabacks celebrated a clean sweep over the Hamms.
+Meanwhile, Bill Krejci commanded the Hamms with his (either injured, sick, or sandbagging) 461 despite his team getting swept.
 Ashley Razabacks leap 1 spot in the standings to 3rd place, while the Hamms remain in 7th.

 New personal high games were set tonight by Pat Searcy (269, previous best 246), Jerry Krall (198, previous best 180), Demond Robinson (246, previous best 228), and Andee Weinfurt (190, previous best 187).
 In addition, new personal best series were rolled by Pat Searcy (701, previous best 693) and Demond Robinson (683, previous best 639).
 Pat Searcy nabbed both high game and series for the men this season with his 269 and 701, respectively.